temporalio/cli/docs/cmd-options/memo-file.md

 	- cli
 ---

+Alias: **-i**
 Set a memo from a file.
 Each line should follow the format key=value.
 Use valid JSON formats for value.